PYASVANTH/Ticket-triange-agent/README.md

-# 🚀 Ticket Triangle Agent
+# 🚀 Ticket Triage Agent

 An AI-powered Support Ticket Classification and Prioritization System built using Python, Flask, React, SQLite, and LLM-based reasoning.